Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 ## Add the QEMU GDB support

-To debug the kernel with QEMU and GDB, we need to build the kernel with a config file that enable debugging options.
+To debug the kernel with QEMU and GDB, we need to build the kernel with a config file debugging options enabled.
 You can update your config with:

 ```sh
 make menuconfig